 Can I choose to opt out of some topics?

-Following each negotiation, you will receive meaningful feedback from Professor Leigh Thompson, where she will benchmark your negotiation experience with other students.
+Following each negotiation you will receive meaningful feedback from Professor Leigh Thompson.
+This feedback will include a benchmark comparison of your negotiation experience with that of other participants.

 Does the program offer community engagement for learners?